Status and phase

 Full description

-Myasthenia gravis (MG) is an autoimmune disease that affects the neuromuscular junction on the postsynaptic membrane.
+Myasthenia gravis (MG) is an autoimmune disease in which autoantibodies disrupt the postsynaptic membrane, impairing nerve-to-muscle signal transmission.
 The predominant manifestation is muscle weakness, which typically worsens with repeated muscle exertion, such that function is usually the best in the morning with more pronounced weakness at the end of the day.
-A major challenge in MG is the lack of therapies that cure the disease.
+A major challenge in MG is the lack of therapies that effectively treat the disease.

 Enrollment